OUR MISSION & VISION

 A world where all people in recovery from substance use disorders (SUD) have access to the services and support they need.

-GRI works with leading substance use disorder experts to advance research that identifies the most urgent needs in the recovery community and raise funds to address them.
+GRI works with leading substance use disorder experts to support research that identifies the most urgent needs in the recovery community and raise funds to address them.

 Partnerships & Initiatives